 - There should be ethernet plugs available in all rooms

-Adhering to the above guidelines means that devices in schools can still be used for learning, they should simply be used in the safest way possible – for example, being hardwired and/or used with pre-downloaded apps to avoid unnecessary EMF exposure.
-This would allow for schools to still be innovative and up-to-date on technology without putting children’s health at increased risk.
+Adhering to the above guidelines means that devices in schools can still be used for learning—they should simply be used in the safest way possible.
+This would allow schools to remain innovative and up-to-date on technology without putting the health of their students at increased risk.

 Putting these practices into use is what will help us minimize children’s risk of developing cancer and other health conditions, even at a young age.
-The amount of WiFi they are exposed to in school can be avoided or greatly reduced without compromising the quality of their education.
+The amount of WiFi they are exposed to in school can be avoided or significantly reduced without compromising the quality of their education.